ionoid/docs.ionoid.io/docs/NewDevice/newDevice.md

 Congratulation, your OS is now ready to be burned to your device storage.

+**Security: do not share your generated OS Image with untrusted parties.**

 ## Build OS: Advanced Linux Users - Linux-IoT (Method 2)